magomimmo/modern-cljs/doc/tutorial-03.md

 Like `lein-cljsbuild`, `lein-ring` plugin require to be configurated by adding a `:ring` keyword to `project.clj`.
-The value of `:ring` has to contain a map of configuration options, but just one of them, `:handler` is required.
-It has to refer a function (i.e. handler) we are going to define.
+The value of `:ring` has to contain a map of configuration options, but just one of them, `:handler`, is required.
+It has to refer a function we are going to define.

 Here is the modified version of `project.clj` with the required